 Tracey Eaton is an award-winning writer, producer and multimedia journalist.
 He has worked throughout Latin America and is a former Fulbright scholar in Ecuador.

 Eaton headed Dallas Morning News bureaus in Mexico and Cuba from 1994 to 2005.
 He investigated corruption and organized crime in Mexico and along the U.S.-Mexico border, and covered the fighting in Afghanistan after the Sept.
 11 attacks.

-Clients have included NBC News, USA Today, Business Insider, Tampa Bay Times, Newsweek, the South Florida Sun Sentinel, News Deeply and the Florida Center for Investigative Reporting.
+Clients have included NBC News, USA Today, Business Insider, Tampa Bay Times, Newsweek, the South Florida Sun Sentinel and the Florida Center for Investigative Reporting.

 Eaton assisted the Sun Sentinel with two investigative projects, Plundering America: The Cuban Criminal Pipeline, published in January 2015, and Easy Money: U.S. Welfare Flows to Cuba, published in October 2015.